squaresLab/GenProgInvDiv-IntroClassJava-Scripts/README.md

-This README is outdated, don't use until further notice.
+This README is outdated, don't use until further notice (steps 1,2,3 are still good though).

 Instructions for running genprog4java w/ invariant diversity for IntroClassJava: